a young woman looking in the mirror applying sunscreen to her face

 • Vitamin C also helps the growth and repair of tissues in all parts of your body, including the face.

 In your 40s, your skin will become a bit drier.
+You may also begin to see a loss of elasticity and firmness.
 Now is the time to add EXTRA moisture.
 I prefer moisturizers with hyaluronic acid because it helps reduce lines and wrinkles.

 These are all tips to keep your face looking and feeling its best.
 Since your skin is the largest organ and covers your entire body, consider seeing a dermatologist once a year to make sure any damage isn’t something more serious.